 Leigh has had the honor of working with leading conservation nonprofits, public agencies, networks, marketing agencies, and consulting firms including: The American Alpine Club, American Mountain Guides Association, Coalition of Oregon Land Trusts, Deloitte & Touche LLC, Golden Gate National Parks Conservancy, Land Trust Alliance, the United States Department of Interior and the World Forestry Center.

 Leigh has served as an invited panelist and presenter at state and national conferences including Stanford University Law School "uncommon Dialogue" Annual Conference, Florida National Scenic Trail 30th Anniversary Symposium, and Colorado Open Space Alliance Leadership Development Program.
 She earned a B.A. degree in Sociology from Princeton University.
 She holds a Coaching Program Certificate from the Coach Training Alliance.

-After living in Colorado for 16 years, Leigh recently moved to the Pacific Northwest and now lives in Portland, Oregon, where she is an avid skier, cyclist, rock climber and Principle-Based Partner Yoga teacher.
+After living in Colorado for 16 years, Leigh relocated to the Pacific Northwest and now resides in Seattle, Washington.
+She is an avid skier, cyclist, rock climber, Principle-Based Partner Yoga teacher and partner dancer.

-Learn more about engaging partners and community stakeholders through these case studies by Leigh Goldberg:
+Learn more about engaging partners and community stakeholders through Leigh's publications:

 Partnership and Community Collaboration Academy